-Kristy and Chris have three children, ages 11, 15, and 17 and have been homeschooling since 2007.
+Kristy and Chris have three children, ages 13, 16, and 18 and have been homeschooling since 2007.
+The oldest has graduated and is currently attending college in Cleveland, GA.
 Kristy is very passionate about homeschooling and teaching and is so thankful to have the opportunity to teach both her kids and others.
 She and her family have been involved in co-ops in Florida and Georgia, and Kristy assumed the role of Director of Compass Community in the fall or 2015.

 Contact Kristy at dennisfam2000 (at) gmail.com

 William Dennis is a senior at Compass Community.
 He has been homeschooled his entire life, taking classes at Compass starting in 5th grade.
 William has been playing piano for 10 years and enjoys playing at his church, the Compass Performing Arts Festival, and other music competitions in the area.
 He began assisting in the Compass piano classes when he was a sophomore and started teaching privately during his junior year.

 His favorite musician is the piano man himself, Billy Joel, and his favorite composer is Beethoven.
 In his spare time, William likes to see how many additional instruments he can collect and play.
 So far, he can make recognizable sounds on the guitar, harmonica, ukulele, saxophone, and accordion.
 He'd love to get his hands on a set of bagpipes.